Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

             "interval": "<priodic interval>",
             "password": "<remote password>",
             "protocol": "<scp/sftp>",
-            "servername": "<remove server address>",
+            "servername": "<remote server address>",
             "username": "<remote username>"
         }
     },

-While configuring the export service, the remote server password is encrypted with device universally unique identifier (UUID) and stored onto the config, so that the password can be decrpted only on the device.
+While configuring the export service, the remote server password is encrypted with device universally unique identifier (UUID) and stored into the config DB, so that the password can be decrypted only on the device.
+The fields r

 The core manager shall scan for newly generated core files periodically and export the new core files to the configured location.